DallanQ/sleeping_gods_3/Manual.md

 Cunning: Used when you must convince, lead, speak, deceive, devise, or plot.

+#### Supply (page 9)
-Supply When the game refers to "the supply," it means the components that you currently do not own.
+When the game refers to "the supply," it means the components that you currently do not own.
 For example, if you are instructed to "return a meat token to the supply," you take the token from your ship board and return it to the pile of components off to the side of the board.
 When you are told to "pay," "discard," or "remove" something, it means to return it to the supply.

+#### Status (page 9)
-Status There are five types of status tokens in the game.
+There are five types of status tokens in the game.
 When a crew member gains a status, place the appropriate token on their crew board.
 Each crew member can have multiple status tokens, but may not have more than one copy of each status.
 Crew members gain status tokens in stories and combat.
 Crew members can remove status tokens through character and adventure card abilities.

 - Venom: The crew member takes 1 damage at the start of each player's turn.